 - Three-day/two-night river trip on a scenic Missouri river

 - Younger Habonim (campers entering 8th grade):

-- Four-day/three-night float trip on the Current River in Missouri
+- Four-day/three-night float trip in Missouri

 - Older Habonim (campers entering 9th grade):